-If you need to open your C30-7 to install a crew or a decoder, things should be pretty straightforward.
-To get inside your C30-7, you will need to follow these steps:
+If you need to open your F40PHM-2 to install a crew or a decoder, things should be pretty straightforward.
+To get inside your F40PHM-2, you will need to follow these steps:

-- To remove the shell, you first have to remove the screws from the coupler boxes and pull them out of the pilots.
-Then you have to remove the pairs of screws up under the frame just forward and aft of the air tanks mounted on either end of the fuel tank.
-At this point, just carefully pull the body shell and walkway assembly off the chassis.
+• Remove the screws from the coupler boxes and slide the coupler boxes out from the frame.
+Set these aside.
+Now carefully spread the body sides out away from the chassis.
+There are four body slots (two on each side) that engage tabs on the chassis just above the #2 and #3 axles.
+It may help to install toothpicks or stiff paper (such as a business card) at each tab location to unlock them.
+Now wiggle the shell off.
+Very carefully.
+NOTE: The piping around the airtanks is insanely delicate, so no touchy!
+The fuel tank may be the best option to pull on, but if that doesn't feel like a good idea, try putting one of the coupler screws halfway back into the chassis, and then use needlenose pliers to pull on this screw while wiggling the body clear.
 If you are working in a zero-gravity environment, then the chassis will slowly drift away from the shell.
-On the other hand, if you are not in a zero-gravity environment, remember gravity sucks.
+On the other hand, if you are not in a zero-gravity environment, remember - gravity sucks.
 If you hold your loco upright by the body, the chassis will now plummet to the nearest solid object.
-You may want to do this carefully over a workbench with some foam underneath - If you wish to install a crew inside your C30-7, you have to remove the cab from the body.
-NOTE: You must remove the glued-on handbrake wheel on the side of the nose to lift the cab clear.
-Next, remove the handrail ends from the cab sides.
-The cab is held in place to the walkway by four clips, one under each cab end wall (one is offset foreward).
-With a small flat screwdriver, gently push each of the four cab clips towards the centerline of the cab to unlatch them.
-With a little manipulation, the cab should come free and lift straight up.
-After the cab is separated, the cab floor can be removed from the cab using a small flat screwdriver.
+You may want to do this carefully over a workbench with some thick foam on top of the bench.

+- If you wish to install a crew inside your F40PHM-2, the cab floor is secured to the body shell by two clips - one on each side.
+With a little manipulation the cab floor should come free after spreading the sides of the shell and maybe using a small prying tool.
 Patience will be key here as the clips are also the clear window material.
-Don't jam a tool in there too hard or you might scratch the glass (it will not buff out).
-Install your crew figures and install in reverse order. - If you wish to change out the decoder, then just follow the previous steps about removing the shell.
+Don't jam a tool in there too hard or you might scratch the glass (it will not buff out). - If you wish to change out the decoder, then just follow the previous steps about removing the shell.
 It will expose all the wonders that lie within.

 At this point you should have the entire shell off the frame, as long as you followed our super simple instructions.
 We don't know how to put it back together, so from here you're on your own.
 Just read the instructions backwards and you should be OK.
-If you find a cryptic message while reading backwards, !tlup? ruo ton & ti.
+If you find a cryptic message while reading backwards, !tlup? vo ton e'ti.